Towards One-step Causal Video Generation via Adversarial Self-Distillation: Details of Implementations

 Our implementation is largely based on the code from Self-Forcing\citep{huang2025self}.
 Specifically, we adopt the chunk-wise DMD~\citep{yin2024one} training variant of Self-Forcing, with all training conducted in the VAE latent space using a chunk size of 3.
 Following Self-Forcing, we utilize the Wan 2.1 14B model as the real score estimator.
 The model is trained with a batch size of 8 for 3,000 steps.

 For Adversarial Self-Distillation, we incorporate the R1 and R2 regularizations~\citep{mescheder2018training} from the R3GAN~\citep{huang2024gan} objective.

 where $x^{n+1}_t\sim p_{\theta, \text{n+1}, t}$, $x^{n}_t\sim p_{\theta,\text{n}, t}$ are the noisy (n+1)-step generation data and n-step generation data, respectively, $\epsilon$ and $\hat{\epsilon}$ are Gaussian noise sampled from $\mathcal{N}(0, 1)$, and $f_\psi$ is the critic network (discriminator) of GAN.
 We use $\lambda=600$, $\sigma=0.05$ for all experiments.
 The generator, fake score estimator, and discriminator are optimized alternately with a ratio of 1:4:1, following\citep{yin2024improved, huang2025self}.
+Following Self-Forcing, we inserted additional cross-attention layers and classification heads (serving as discriminator heads) at layers 12, 21, and 29 of the fake score model.
+These discriminator heads operate solely on backbone features and query tokens, without access to the timestep t.
+This implementation detail will be explicitly included in the revised manuscript.

 Note that we discard ASD Loss for the last step denoising.
 For simplicity, we reserve the index n of the n-th discriminator $D_n$ that discriminates the $n$-step generation distribution from that of $(n+1)$-step here.

+For the retrained Self-Forcing baselines, we use exactly the same hyperparameters as the official implementation, except for changing the student model’s number of denoising step list from [1000, 750, 500, 250] to [1000, 500] or [1000].
+Specifically, we used: real score CFG weight: 3.0, optimizers: AdamW for both generator and discriminator with $\beta_{1}$ = 0, $\beta_{2}$ = 0.999, $\epsilon$ = 1e-8, weight decay = 0.01, learning rate (generator): $2e-6$, learning rate (discriminator): $4e-7$, generator/discriminator update ratio: 5:1.
+Training is monitored until convergence.